konveyor/konveyor.github.io/content/blog/2025/hints_generation/index.md

 **Author**: [Savitha Raghunathan](https://www.linkedin.com/in/savitharaghunathan) ([GitHub](https://github.com/savitharaghunathan))

-For the past several weeks, I’ve been running through a series of migration scenarios—everything from JMS-based Message-Driven Beans to Quarkus Reactive Messaging, JDK 8 apps to Java 17, and Spring Boot 2 services to Spring Boot 3 with Jakarta EE.
+For the past several weeks, I’ve been running through a series of migration scenarios,everything from JMS-based Message-Driven Beans to Quarkus Reactive Messaging, JDK 8 apps to Java 17, and Spring Boot 2 services to Spring Boot 3 with Jakarta EE.
 Each scenario is its own mini experiment.
 I curated a handful of flawless before/after code pairs, extracted their AST diffs, crafted a focused LLM prompt, then used that to get hints.

-The above loop—_“design hypothesis, feed the model examples, validate against real code, tweak prompts, repeat”_—is the core of building Kai’s Generative AI hint component.
+The above loop: _“design hypothesis, feed the model examples, validate against real code, tweak prompts, repeat”_,is the core of building Kai’s Generative AI hint component.
 It’s not “build feature X” so much as “run experiments until the model reliably reproduces our hard-won migrations.”
 In the sections below, you’ll shadow me through one of these R&D cycles: spinning up a JMS→Quarkus scenario, framing the perfect prompt, and ultimately capturing the distilled insight into a reusable hint.

 ![Hints pipeline header](header_hints.png)
-_Note: "Header image generated with AI"_
+_Note: "Above image generated with AI"_

 As a part of Kai’s future roadmap, there is a huge emphasis on the **Solution Server**—a component designed to use the solved examples from previous successful migrations and apply that knowledge in similar new scenarios.
 In Konveyor’s migration workflows, migrators/architects write rules that identify a problem (for example, “this class uses JMS”), but these rules often lack the extra contextual information developers need to fix it efficiently.
 A migration rule must do two things: